 - Receiver protectors and control components: Receiver protectors are used in the defense market in radar systems to protect sensitive receivers from high-power signals, thereby preventing damage to the receiver.
 CPI has been designing and manufacturing receiver protector products for more than 65 years.
 CPI believes that it is the world’s largest manufacturer of receiver protectors and the only manufacturer offering the full range of available technologies.
 CPI also manufactures a wide range of other components used to control the RF energy in the customer’s system.
 CPI’s receiver protectors and control components are integrated into prominent fielded military programs.
 As radar systems have evolved to improve performance and reduce size and weight, CPI has invested in the latest solid-state technology to develop and manufacture the microwave control components to allow us to offer more fully integrated products, referred to as multifunction assemblies, including receivers, upconverters pulse compression assemblies, low noise amplifiers, switches and oscillators, as required by modern radar systems.

-- Medical x-ray imaging systems: CPI designs and manufactures x-ray generators for medical imaging applications.
+- High-frequency x-ray imaging systems: CPI designs and manufactures x-ray generators for medical imaging applications.
 These consist of power supplies, cooling, control and display subsystems that drive the x-ray equipment used by healthcare providers for medical imaging.
 The energy in an x-ray imaging system is generated by an x-ray tube, which is another version of a VED that operates in a different region of the electromagnetic spectrum.
 These generators use the high-voltage and control systems expertise originally developed by us while designing power systems to drive CPI’s other VEDs.
 CPI has introduced mobile x-ray generators and x-ray generators with imaging processing systems to assist its customers in their migration from film-based radiology systems to digital radiology systems.
 CPI also provides the electronics and software subsystems that control and tie together much of the other ancillary equipment in a typical x-ray imaging system.

 - Antenna systems: CPI designs and manufactures antenna systems for a variety of applications, including radar, electronic warfare, communications and telemetry.
 Along with a variety of antenna types, including phased array, edge and tilt scanning antennas, conformal electronic scanning antennas, stabilized shipboard tracking antennas and CPI’s trademark FLAPS (Flat Parabolic Surface) antennas, the antenna systems also include the highly efficient harmonic drive pedestals used to support them.
 The antenna systems used on airborne, shipboard and ground-based platforms are designed to enable high performance, high data rate transmission at frequencies ranging from one GHz to 100 GHz.